Comptroller's Disaster Resources

 In addition, business owners affected by the disaster may request an extension of time to file a tax return and pay a tax.
 Extensions will be granted in 30-day increments.
 Additional extensions can be requested up to a 90-day total.

-Complete information concerning disaster-related sales tax exemptions can be found in Publication 94-182.
+Complete information concerning disaster-related sales tax exemptions can be found in Disasters and Texas Sales Tax.
 Below you will find a list of disaster resources available in the Comptroller's office as well as in other state offices.

 If you cannot find answers to your disaster relief questions in these resources, please feel free to contact our agency for assistance via Texas Tax Help or by telephone (800) 252-5555.